 4. Conviction of Other Crimes

-b) Before any discipline is imposed under this section, the member shall have a right to set forth his or her position in writing to the Ethics Officer.
-The Ethics Officer shall, in that Officer's sole discretion, determine whether or not to give the member a hearing.
+- Before any discipline is imposed under this section, the member shall have a right to set forth his or her position in writing to the Ethics Officer.
+The Ethics Officer shall, in that Officer's sole discretion, determine whether to give the member a hearing.
 The Ethics Officer shall notify the member of the decision.